 There is no general legal prohibition on working alone.
-However, a risk assessment of lone working tasks must be carried out.
+However, a risk assessment of lone working tasks must be carried out if this is a regular occurrence.

 Lone working can be included as part of an overall risk assessment for an activity or a specific lone working assessment must be carried out.
 A lone working risk assessment template and an example of a Lone Worker Risk Assessment is included within this guidance.